mapteb/simple_json-form-json_util/README.md

 submitForm.js
 The js function in submitForm.js captures user entered form values as json

-A demo for the usage of these files is available is included as demo.html
+A demo for the usage of these files is included as demo.html